IBM/satcon-client-go/README.md

 - Set `apiKey` to an IAM API key with sufficient permissions.  _Again, be sure not to push any commits that contain actual credentials._
 - Set `satconEndpoint` to the Satellite Config API endpoint you want to use.
 This is also pre-populated with the production SatCon endpoint.
 - Set `orgId` to the IBM Cloud account ID you will use for running the tests.
 This is generally a 32-character hexadecimal string.
-At this time, the tests only support using a single orgId/account value for all of the tests. (*Organization* is the Razee term for the owner of the clusters; in a Satellite Config setting it is always the IBM Cloud account.)
+At this time, the tests only support using a single orgId/account value for all of the tests.

 Then, from that same directory, you can just run `ginkgo .` to execute the integration suite.
 This is a much simpler suite than e.g. the [CF Acceptance Tests](https://github.com/cloudfoundry/cf-acceptance-tests), and there is not currently a way to execute only a specific set of tests other than to use the ginkgo-specific focus/pending prefixes within the test code files themselves.